Blog/ROI & Buying Guide

 Are There Leasing Options for Autonomous Commercial Floor Scrubbers?

 Yes.
-Most commercial buyers will see at least three ways to finance an autonomous scrubber: an equipment lease, a finance agreement, or a monthly Robot-as-a-Service subscription.
+Most commercial buyers will see at least three ways to finance an autonomous scrubber: CenoBots Cenoflex lease-to-own, a finance agreement, or a monthly Robot-as-a-Service subscription.
 The important distinction is that leasing options for autonomous commercial floor scrubbers often solve only the payment structure.
 They do not always solve deployment, uptime, software access, or field support.
 That is why two offers can both look like monthly programs while carrying very different operational risk.

 For many buyers, the real comparison is not lease versus purchase.
 It is whether the organization wants to own the asset, own the support burden, or own neither.
 A lease can be the cleanest path for a team with strong in-house maintenance and a fixed, stable route.
 A subscription service for robotic commercial cleaning equipment is usually stronger when the goal is predictable monthly spend plus a provider that stays accountable after go-live.